jenna-tb-ekwealor/meep_lab/content/home/welcome.md

 ---
 <br>

-Check out the Contact page for to inquire about joining the lab.
+Check out the Contact page for information about joining the lab.